TausifIqbal/moodle_quiz_annotator/README.md

     * (optional) now to check imagemagick is working , convert a png file to a pdf ,in terminal run
         * `convert file.png file.pdf`
-2. Copy the moodle_quiz_annotator folder to moodle folder location.
-Directory structure should be like this-
+2. Download the zip file from this repository, extract in and copy the extracted folder moodle_quiz_annotator to the moodle root folder location `/path/to/moodle`.
+For example in ubuntu directory structure should be like this-
     ```bash
       .
-      ├── moodle/
-      └── moodle_quiz_annotator
-          ├── files/
-          ├── README.md
+      ├── /var/www/html/moodle/
-          └── Makefile
+      └── /var/www/html/moodle_quiz_annotator
     ```

 <details><summary> :warning: warning </summary>